beNative/git-automation/TECHNICAL_MANUAL.md

 5.  **Build Installers:** Run `npm run pack`.
 The command produces platform installers in the `release/` directory.
 Perform a quick smoke test of the generated artifacts before distribution.
 6.  **Publish on GitHub:** Draft a new release on GitHub, attach the installers from the `release/` folder, verify the tag/version details, and explicitly set the **Release Type** selector to match your intent (Full Release for GA builds or Draft/Pre-release when staging).
 Paste the current changelog entry into the notes so the GitHub release matches the repository history, then publish.

-### Documentation Status for 0.25.5
+### Documentation Status for 0.25.6

-- Reconfirmed that all technical guidance in this manual, the Functional Manual, the README, and the keyboard shortcut specification still aligns with the current codebase and UI for version `0.25.5`; no content corrections were necessary beyond this recorded audit.
+- Captured the task cancellation lifecycle in the main process responsibilities, refreshed the auto-update notes, and revalidated the remaining technical guidance, along with the Functional Manual, README, and keyboard shortcut reference, for version `0.25.6`.
 ## 7. Automatic Updates

 The application is configured to automatically check for updates on startup using the `electron-updater` library.

 -   **Update Source:** It checks for new releases published on the project's GitHub Releases page.
 The behavior is controlled by the "Check for Pre-Releases" setting.
 -   **Process:**
-    1. On startup, the Main Process (`electron/main.ts`) reads the user's settings to determine whether to allow pre-releases.
+    1. On startup, the Main Process (`electron/main.ts`) reads the user's settings to determine whether to allow pre-releases and prepares authenticated GitHub API headers when a PAT is available.
-    2. The `autoUpdater` is configured accordingly and checks for updates.
+    2. The `autoUpdater` is configured accordingly and checks for updates while also caching the list of assets published for each version.
-    3. It sends IPC messages (`update-status-change`) to the Renderer Process to display toast notifications for events like 'checking' and 'downloading'.
+    3. As downloads complete, the main process validates the installer filename against the GitHub release assets (including platform-specific suffixes like `ia32` vs. `x64`).
+Failed validations are logged with structured context and prevent installation.
+    4. Throughout the lifecycle it emits `update-status-change` IPC messages so the renderer can surface toast notifications and the condensed update icon in the header.
-    4. When the `update-downloaded` event is received, the Renderer Process (`App.tsx`) sets a state variable to display the `UpdateBanner` component.
+    5. When the `update-downloaded` event is received, the Renderer Process (`App.tsx`) sets a state variable to display the `UpdateBanner` component.
-    5. When the user clicks the "Restart & Install" button on the banner, the Renderer calls `window.electronAPI.restartAndInstallUpdate()`.
+    6. When the user clicks the "Restart & Install" button on the banner, the Renderer calls `window.electronAPI.restartAndInstallUpdate()`.
-    6. This triggers an IPC event (`restart-and-install-update`) which causes the Main Process to call `autoUpdater.quitAndInstall()`, which handles the update process reliably.
+    7. This triggers an IPC event (`restart-and-install-update`) which causes the Main Process to call `autoUpdater.quitAndInstall()`, which handles the update process reliably.
 -   **Publishing a New Version:** To publish a new release, a developer with repository access must:
     1. Ensure the `version` in `package.json` is incremented.
     2. Create a `GH_TOKEN` (GitHub Personal Access Token) with `repo` scopes and make it available as an environment variable.
     3. Run the command `npm run publish`.
-This will build the application, create installers, and upload them to a new draft release on GitHub.
+This will build the application, create installers (limited to the `ia32` and `x64` Windows `.exe` files, plus the existing macOS/Linux targets), and upload them to a new draft release on GitHub alongside the bundled documentation directory expected by the auto-updater.
-    4. Navigate to the GitHub release, add release notes, and publish it.
+    4. Navigate to the GitHub release, add release notes, confirm the asset list matches the validated filenames, and publish it.